What is World Ocean’s Day?

 Together, we can do something to stop this.
 Our Oceans are beautiful and we must work together to prevent marine litter for healthier oceans and a better future.

 As our world’s population is increasing, the strain along our coasts is likewise increasing.
 With more people working, living and vacationing near the coastlines each day of the year, we are standing on what could be the most unprecedented plastic waste tide ever faced.

 How can Scientific Research help to decrease this?

 The battle to ban harmful microbeads is currently ongoing with the government, as a shocking estimated 86 tons of plastic microbeads are washed into the sea from the UK each year.
 Scientific researchers are trying hard to push forward the vital justification to ban microbeads in the UK.

 Jo Ruxton, UK CEO of the Plastic Oceans Foundation says:

 “Prevention is always better than cure, so the Plastic Oceans Foundation is working to stop this plastic being released into the environment wherever possible”

 Research is constantly being undertaken in order to prevent plastics from entering the oceans and thus back into the food chain.
-In turn, the amount of plastic debris should be reduced in the long term and the more exposure the importance of plastic pollution has, the better for our future.
+In turn, the amount of plastic debris should be reduced in the long term and the more exposure to the importance of plastic pollution, the better for our future.